mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 - Value of Scratch for game making and associated research.
 -  middle ground of commercial games which have a creative element to it.

+NOTE UPDATEs
+This research is aligned with value of making games for education - software is constantly changing, pedagogies should be update too.

 ### Motivations of Game Making as Education